Wolox/tech-guides/nodejs/docs/node-standard-and-best-practices.md

 ### 2.4- Helpers

 Helpful tools with **absolutley no business logic**.
-This includes parsers, date formatters, etc. Helpers are just auxiliary tools and should be abstract enough to able to be used in other projects.
+This includes parsers, date formatters, etc. Keep in mind that helpers are just auxiliary tools, thus should be abstract enough to allow being implemented in other projects.

 ### 2.5- Serializers